outpw/tutorials/GISmini.md

 ---
-title: GeoPandas
+title: GIS Miniseries
-has_children: true
+has_children: false
-nav_order: 4
+nav_order: 2
 ---

-# GeoPandas Workshop
+# GIS Mini Workshop Series

-Welcome to the GeoPandas workshop guide page.
-On this page you can find general information about the workshop and links to relevant documentation and materials.
-All of the workshop data and materials are linked below and available on GitHub.
+Welcome to the Fall 2020 GIS Mini Workshop Series!
+On this page you can find slides and materials for all the mini workshops, as well as links to all of my GIS workshops.
-![Python Logo][Python] ![Pandas Logo][Pandas]

 ***
 Instructor: Phil White, Earth, Environment and Geospatial Librarian